 - Step 2: Select Restore.

-Method 2: Recover deleted or lost files from backup copies
+Method 2: Recover deleted or lost word documents from backup copies

 Windows provides three backup options called Backup and Restore, File History and Previous Versions.
 The backup feature on Mac is Time Machine.
 If you have set up a drive, either a computer internal hard drive or a portable drive, for backing up the copies of your files, you will be able to recover deleted or lost Word documents from the Windows backups or Mac backups.

-Solution 2: Recover deleted/lost Word files with free software
+Solution 2: Recover deleted or lost Word documents with free software

-If you have gone though all the methods aforementioned but can't get back your deleted or lost Word documents, you can turn to professional data recover software.
+If you have gone though all the methods aforementioned but can't get back your deleted or lost Word documents, you can turn to professional data recovery software.

-Recover deleted/lost Word files with iBoysoft Data Recovery
+Recover deleted or lost Word documents with iBoysoft Data Recovery

 Free Office documents recovery software - iBoysoft Data Recovery

-- Recover deleted/lost MS Office files from Excel, PowerPoint, Outlook, OneNote, Access, etc.
+- Recover deleted or lost MS Office files from Excel, PowerPoint, Outlook, OneNote, Access, etc.